akynazh/ins-bat/README.md

 ## Remind

+If you are blocked by instagram or find that you can not get the correct data, try to restart the script.

-If you are blocked by instagram or change your password in instagram, you should remove the session file: `{save_dir}/sessions/session-{username}`,modify the password in `record.json `and then run the script.
+If you change your password in instagram, you should stop the script, modify the password in `record.json` and then run the script again.

 You can read the download process's information in `{save_dir}/log.txt`.